Integration Partner Widgets

 Integration Partner Widgets Guide

-Integration Partner Widgets allow third-party developers to embed interactive widgets directly into Sure Send CRM's contact detail pages.
-These widgets receive secure, signed context about the current contact and agent viewing the page, enabling rich, personalized experiences.
+Integration Partner Widgets allow third-party developers to embed interactive widgets directly into Sure Send CRM.
+These widgets receive secure, signed context about the current contact, team, and agent, enabling rich, personalized experiences.

 Overview